OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ---
 title: 'Work with PivotTables in Office Scripts'
-description: 'The object model for PivotTables in the Office Scripts JavaScript API' ms.date: 04/20/2022 ms.localizationpriority: medium
+description: 'Learn about the object model for PivotTables in the Office Scripts JavaScript API.' ms.date: 04/20/2022 ms.localizationpriority: medium
 ---